 Solar Project Manager, CapStone Solutions (Bellingham)

 Economic Inclusion Manager, Emerald Cities Collaborative (Washington or Oregon)

 Various positions, Solgen Power (Throughout Washington)

 Various positions, CapStone Solutions (Throughout Washington)

 Multiple opportunties, A&R Solar (Seattle)

 Multiple opportunities, Silfab Solar (Bellingham)

-Order Fulfillment Specialist (position based in Waterbury, CT), SunModo (Vancouver)
+Order Fulfillment Specialist, SunModo (Vancouver)

 Educational & Workforce Development Opportunities